 Many people ask how they can see the auroras in Iceland and we totally understand since you probably don’t know much about this breathteaking phenomenon.

 We at Kuku Campers have been observing them for a long time, so we really know about them.
 Today we share with you our experience and we even have some special advice for you guys, but hush, keep that for yourself!

-Here’s a handy guide which will explain what those lights are, when they appear and above all we will give you precious advice based on our experience to maximize your chances of seeing one (at least)!
+We have put together a practical guide for you that will explain what they are, when they appear and above all, we will give you valuable advice based on our experience to maximize your chances of seeing one!

 Follow the guide to finally see auroras in Iceland!

 What are the northern lights?

 Aurora Borealis or Northern Lights comes from the Latin "aurora borealis" in reference to Aurora, Roman goddess of dawn, and "borealis" which means the north wind.